THIS POST ALSO FEATURES IN COUNTERPUNCH and in OffGuardian

 In some circumstances realism can indeed tease out and draw together abstract truths, though with no great efficiency.
 That this film does not do so strikes me, given the calibre of its maker plus two and a half hours of viewing canvas, as pointing to constraints of a more fundamental and less personal nature.

 The other defect seized on by socialist critics of realism is its reflection of bourgeois society’s elevation of the individual.
 Realist films need heroes and villains, and these must have what some call typicality.
 The Everyman of Shakespeare and earlier story telling forms won’t cut it.
 Realist protagonists must be psychologically plausible and this too poses problems for would be critiques of the capitalist order; critiques looking by definition to the cooperative half of our dual nature as individuated but social animals.
 In the main I accept the truth of that constraint but on this front Leigh – who when all is said and done has been finding human universality in the particularity of idiosyncratic characters for decades – acquits himself well.
-Peterloo the film weaves convincing characterisation with generalisations more far reaching: such that we aren’t simply seeing Orator Hunt, but the limitations of (pre-neoliberal) Reform itself; not seeing high class butchers, snobs and effete clowns but the largely hidden face of the ruling class.
-In short, Leigh’s typicality serves its subject well.
+Peterloo the film weaves convincing characterisation with generalisations more far reaching: such that we aren’t simply seeing Orator Hunt, but the catastrophic limitations of reformism; not seeing high class butchers, snobs and effete clowns but the largely hidden face of the ruling class.
+In short, Mike Leigh’s typicality serves its subject well.

 Bottom line?
 Three out of five.
 Don’t let me spoil the fun.
 See and enjoy this film – then tell me where I fail to get its measure.